5 Tips to Save Time When Managing Teams

-Time is the most vital resource that any employee has, yet, it comes as a surprise when we realize how much of it goes to waste.
-A recent report by Digital Center showed that out of the 14.3 hours per week that employees spent for work, only 10.1 hours went to “official purposes.”
+Time is the most vital resource that any employee has, yet it comes as a surprise when we realize how much of it goes to waste.
+A report by Digital Center showed that out of the 14.3 hours per week employees spent on work, only 10.1 hours went to “official purposes.”

-Many people are allergic to time management software solutions because they feel it kills productivity instead of supporting it.
-But with the right software and pre-framing, time tracking and management applications can do wonders for a team.
+Some people are allergic to time management software solutions because they feel it kills productivity rather than support it.
+But with the right software and pre-framing, time tracking and management applications can work wonders for a team.

 Daily time tracking has been reported to help lessen productivity leaks by 80%.
 This shows just how important time tracking can be for a company’s productivity.
 The best way to manage time better is to use centralized software.

 The importance of time management for employees is unquestionable.
-Time is money, as the old saying goes.
-The company filled with the agency over their own schedules will reap the benefits in the short and long term.
+A company with an agency over its own schedules will reap the benefits in the short and long term.